Renanllm/best-hotel-to-reserve.js/README.md

-Nearly empty javascript project with a failing test!
+This project was created for solve a interview test
 ===

 To install the required modules: